oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 as described later in this document.

 The resource owner password credentials grant MUST NOT be used, as described in
-{{oauth-security-topics}} section 2.4.
+{{oauth-security-topics}} Section 2.4.
 Instead, by using the Authorization Code flow and redirecting the user to the authorization server, this provides the authorization server the opportunity to prompt the user for multi-factor authentication options, take advantage of single sign-on sessions,